S. Angara

 Sullia Angara is an Indian politician who is the Ex Minister of state for Fisheries, Ports and Inland Transport Department of Karnataka from January 2021.
 He is a six term member of the Karnataka Legislative Assembly from Sullia Assembly constituency from the Bharatiya Janata Party.
-He is currently minister for second time from 4 August 2021.

 Early life

 Angara was born in Dasanakaje House, Amaramudnoor Village, Sullia Taluk.
 His early education was completed in Chokkadi High School.

 Political career

 He represented the Sullia constituency from 1994 to 2023.
 He was made a minister of fisheries and ports in 2021.
 He threatened to resign from politics after denial of ticket from the BJP, but soon professed to work for the party candidate.